mattyyeung/mattyyeung.github.io/_posts/2024-04-21-deterministic-quoting.md

 ### So what?

-Naturally conservative fields like healthcare do not deploy systems that are reliable “most of the time”.
-In most healthcare applications, even a low rate of hallucination is enough to prevent adoption at scale.
-We can't burden users with the task of independent verification – mistakes are inevitable.
+In naturally conservative fields like healthcare we do not deploy systems that are reliable “most of the time”.
+Even a low rate of hallucination is enough to prevent adoption at scale for most of our use-cases.
+We simply can't burden users with the task of independent verification – mistakes and their consequences are inevitable.

 <!--TODO-->